JAlcocerT/JAlcocerT/content/blog/dev-web-keystaticcms.md

 date: 2025-03-22T20:20:21+01:00
 draft: false
 tags: ["Dev","Web"]
 description: 'KeyStatic.
-Creating a website for a moto blogger.
+An easier website to manage for a moto blogger.
 Now with a cool CMS powered user interface.'
 url: 'understanding-keystatic-cms'
 ---